ECSE321-Fall2018/t07-web/README.md

 - Minor typo fixes to some of the text
 - Formatting changes to text such that names and locations are displayed with capitalized first letters
 - Display of the destinations was also altered to remove the brackets and quotes
+- Searching implemented for fleet status
+- Filtering active/inactive trips, drivers and passengers implemented for fleet status
+- Filtering by date implemented for ranking
+- Backend bugfix and new feature (see backend commit upto 4e83cc0)

 Nov.
 18, 2018:
 (Backend)